BOARD GOVERNANCE MANUAL OF

-The Director of SIS functions as the chief executive officer responsible for the overall administration of the school; both its day-to-day operations and its long-range development.
-The Director reports to the Board of Trustees and acts as advisor concerning policy.
+The Director of SIS functions as the chief executive officer responsible for the overall administration of the school – both its day-to-day operations and its long-range development.
+The Director reports to the Board of Trustees and acts as an advisor concerning policy.
 Accountable for the adherence to all school policies, procedures, regulations, and applicable local laws, the director also ensures international best practice and relevant accreditation.

 Director’s responsibilities are detailed in the Director job description.

 It rests with the Director to prepare all necessary information and supporting documents prior to a Board meeting and, if instructed by the Chair, convene the Board.
-The Director reports at Board meetings and shall submit motivated proposals for decisions in accordance with section B 1.2, to the Board.
-The Director may, where deemed appropriate, delegate the task as reporter in a matter to another individual.
+The Director reports at Board meetings and shall submit motivated proposals for decisions to the Board.
+The Director may, where deemed appropriate, delegate the task of reporter in a matter to another individual.

 4.2.4 Reporting procedure

-The Director may take decisions in matters concerning the organisation and management of the Foundation, other than those set out under section B 1.2 above which shall be submitted to the Board.
+The Director may take decisions in matters concerning the organisation and management of the Foundation, which shall be submitted to the Board.
 If in doubt regarding the limits between the Board and the Director’s discretion, the Director shall consult with the Chair.

 The Director is responsible for ensuring that the Foundation’s obligations, agreements or other actions are documented satisfactorily and are not contrary to law.
 The Director is furthermore responsible for ensuring that the Foundation’s accounting and management of funds comply with applicable laws, regulations and accounting principles.

 The Director shall supervise and ensure that there is, in relation to the Board, a proper system for accounting and reporting on the Foundation’s financial position and any changes to the financial position.